Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-III/07-Classic-Chatbots/2-regex-rule-based-chatbots/1-intro-to-regex.md

 * **Normalization**
   Normalization transforms text into a more consistent format by lowering case, removing variations, or converting different forms of words into a base form.

     * **Stemming**
       Stemming is a process that cuts off word suffixes to reduce words to their root form.
 For example, "running" and "runner" might both be reduced to "run".
 Stemming is quick but can sometimes yield non-dictionary words.

     * **Lemmatization**
       Lemmatization reduces words to their base or dictionary form (lemma), taking into account the context and part of speech.
 For example, "was" becomes "be" and "better" becomes "good".
 This approach is more accurate than stemming, though computationally heavier.

-## Regex and NLP
+### Regex and NLP

 Regular Expressions (regex) in Python are powerful tools used to search, match, and manipulate text.
 In NLP, regex is often used during the pre-processing stage to clean and extract useful patterns from text.
 It allows developers to identify and handle structures like emails, phone numbers, dates, or specific word patterns quickly and efficiently.

+In rule-based chatbots, regex is often the primary mechanism used to interpret user input.
+Rather than “understanding” language, the chatbot matches patterns in text to predefined rules, allowing it to classify intent, validate input, and trigger responses.

 ### Why Regex?